noorannooran/exams/Security/review.md

 - aka **private key cryptography**
 - uses same key to encrypt and decrypt
 - keys should be kept private

-- **DES** Data Encryption Standard
+#### **DES** Data Encryption Standard
 - one of first widely popular symmetric cryptography algorithms
 - 56 bit key length
 - block cipher
 - divides plaintext into 64-bit blocks, exe DES algorithm 16 times
 - **56-bit key is no longer secure**

+#### 3DES (Triple Data Encryption Standard)
+- hardware performance > software performance
+- addresses several key weaknesses of DES
+- no longer considered secure

+#### AES : Advanced Encryption Standard
+- 3 steps on every block (128 bits) of text
+  - multiple rounds dependent on key size:
+	- 128 : 9 rounds
+	- 192 : 11 rounds
+	- 256 : 13 rounds

 ## Quiz 1 A&A

 1. What type of malware is heavily dependent on a user in order to spread?